-Section 2.3 Using the plan's mail-order services
+Section 2.3 Using the plan's mail-order service

 For certain kinds of drugs, you can use the plan's network mail-order service.
-Generally, the drugs provided through mail order are drugs that you take on a regular basis, for a chronic or long-term medical condition.
-The drugs that are not available through our plan's mail-order service are marked as "Non-Mail-Order (NM)" drugs in our Drug List.
+Generally, the drugs provided through mail-order are drugs that you take on a regular basis, for a chronic or long-term medical condition.
+The drugs that are not available through the plan's mail-order service are marked as "Non-Mail-Order (NM)" in our "Drug List."

-Our plan's mail-order service requires you to order at least a 30-day supply of the drug and no more than a 100-day supply.
-(Your provider must write the prescription for 100 days.)
+Our plan's mail-order service requires you to order at least a 30-day supply of the drug and no more than a 100-day supply (Your provider must write the prescription for 100 days.).

-To get order forms and information about filling your prescriptions by mail call the Customer Care Center at 1-877-301-3326.
+To get order forms and information about filling your prescriptions by mail call the Customer Care Center.